adam-ocheri/ML_Ops_101/ML_101/01_Data_Preprocessing/DataPreprocessing.md

 onto the test set, so that we can get indeed the same transformation of the "Biased Perception" that was formed during the training, and sustain that "Biased
 Perception" while looking at new, unseen data.

-Do note, that the dummy variables we encode earlier in the preprocessing process don't need to be scaled - and as a general rule - pre-scaled values do not need to be included in the Feature Scaling.
+Do note, that the dummy variables we encode earlier in the Data Preprocessing process don't need to be scaled - and as a general rule - pre-scaled values do not need to be included in the Feature Scaling.
 For this reason, we exclude any encoded dummy variables, pre-scaled variables or any undesired columns from the feature scaling.
 Since our X matrix should look like this at this point;